-Today, Guigal continues to be the Rhône’s foremost innovators and quality-led producers of an exciting and diverse selection of wines.
+Today, Guigal continues to be the Rhône’s foremost innovator and quality-led producer of an exciting and diverse selection of wines.
 Their careful expansion policy – including Domaine de Bonserine in 2003 – has paid dividends, allowing the family to acquire vineyards in exceptional terroirs throughout the region.
 The domaine is now largely run by the third generation husband and wife team of Philippe and Eve, who have even expanded their remit into barrel making at the gorgeous Châteaud’Ampuis.
-And while their vibrant range of wines is a model of consistency, it is the Ampuis labels that really excite connoisseurs and collectors.
-Phillipe’s top three cuvées, La Mouline, La Landonne, and La Turque, are super-rich, extracted and age-worthy wines, seasoned with a healthy proportion of new oak.
-However, their balance and extraordinary finesse are more important still.
+And while their vibrant range of wines is a model of consistency, the Ampuis labels excite connoisseurs and collectors.
+Phillipe’s top three cuvées, La Mouline, La Landonne, and La Turque, are super-rich, extracted and age-worthy wines seasoned with a healthy proportion of new oak.
+However, their balance and extraordinary finesse are still more important.
 All 3 are truly profound wines with that extra dimension and depth rarely encountered in this venerable region.
 But then, what else do you expect from such an accomplished team like the Guigal family!

 93% Syrah, 7% Viognier.
 Fermentation takes place in closed stainless steel tanks.
 The wine is then aged for a period of 38 months in new French oak.
 A complex, structured Cote Rotie that will improve greatly with bottle age.